oauth2-proxy/oauth2-proxy/docs/docs/configuration/sessions.md

 ### Generating a Cookie Secret

-The cookie containing session data is encrypted by a string called a cookie secret.
+For encrypting the session data stored inside a `cookie` a `cookie secret` needs to be generated.
 To generate a strong cookie secret use one of the below commands:

 import Tabs from '@theme/Tabs';